0b5013732/shakatar/README.md

 The default fine-tuning parameters are set in `config.yaml`.
 You can modify this file to change:
 - `base_model`: If you want to use a different LLaMA model.
-- `dataset.path`: If your formatted dataset is named or located differently.
+- `datasets[0].path`: If your formatted dataset is named or located differently.
 - `training.*`: Parameters like `num_train_epochs`, `learning_rate`, `per_device_train_batch_size`, etc.
 - `bf16`: Set to `false` if your GPU does not support bfloat16.